 The Commission considers allegations from any source, including an individual, a news article, or information obtained during an investigation.
 There is no requirement that a person who files a complaint be the target or victim of the alleged misconduct, nor does the Commission require a complainant to have firsthand knowledge of the alleged misconduct.
-Complaints may be made anonymously, or a complainant may request confidentiality; however, anonymous complaints and requests for confidentiality may restrict the Commission's ability to fully investigate the allegations.
+A complainant may request confidentiality, and the Commission may, in its discretion, initiate complaints based on anonymous submissions; however, anonymous submissions and requests for confidentiality may restrict the Commission's ability to fully investigate the allegations.
 Furthermore, while the Commission strives to maintain confidentiality to those complainants who request it, the Commission may, in its discretion, reveal the identity of a confidential complainant when doing so serves the Commission's interest in protecting the public by addressing misconduct.